os-js/manual.os-js.org/src/v3/development/README.md

 These are the deafult provided commands for performing build actions:

-> [info] Note that packages are built separately from your distribution/installation by default.
-Make sure to run the build commands in the correct directory.

 * `npm run build` Build changes once
 * `npm run watch` Watch and build changes automatically